cmu-cs-academy/brython/HOW_TO_MERGE_CS_ACADEMY.md

 Run tests:

-* run before_script lines from .travis.yml (using python3.9)
+* run before_script lines from .travis.yml
-* run `./node_modules/.bin/testem -t www/tests/qunit/run_tests.html`, then open link it prints on browser of your choice
+* run `npx testem -t www/tests/qunit/run_tests.html`, then open link it prints on browser of your choice

 In cs-academy: